-According to a 2014 J.D.
-Power & Associates study of claims satisfaction, the answer is: not really.
-The study gave Progressive a 3 out of 5, ranking them as “average” for claims satisfaction.
+According to a 2016 J.D.
+Power & Associates study of claims satisfaction, the study gave Progressive a 3 out of 5, ranking them as “about average” for claims satisfaction.

-The study gave Progressive a 2 out of 5 stars rating in a couple of particularly important areas of claims satisfaction: service interaction and repair process.
-Considering what the concept of Concierge Service promises, those are not good areas in which to be below average.
+The study gave Progressive a 3 out of 5 stars rating in a couple of particularly important areas of claims satisfaction: service interaction and repair process.

-A look at reviews finds an overwhelming number of drivers who were insured by other companies and involved in accidents with Progressive-insured drivers complaining of refusal to pay claims.
-The common refrain seems to be that even when the Progressive driver is at fault in what should be a cut-and-dried situation, Progressive tries to get out of paying liability claims.
+A look at reviews finds an overwhelming number of drivers who were insured by other companies and involved in accidents with Progressive-insured drivers complaining of issues regarding their claims being paid.
+The common refrain seems to be that even when the Progressive driver is at fault in what should be a cut-and-dry situation, Progressive tries to get out of paying liability claims.

-ConsumerAffairs.com records an overall one-star rating for Progressive out of a total of 731 customer ratings.
-646 of the total number of ratings were one-star.
-That’s 88% of the total reviews.
+ConsumerAffairs.com records an overall 2.5-star rating for Progressive out of a total of 513 customer ratings.
+Of the total number of ratings, 249 were one-star.

-The Better Business Bureau shows a total of 1281 complaints in the last 3 years.
-For comparison, GEICO had 1980 complains in the same time period, and Allstate had 1380.
-These are the two closest competitors by policy count in the auto insurance industry, and although Progressive has fewer policies than both companies, overall these numbers fall in Progressive’s favor.
+Although Progressive is not accredited on the Better Business Bureau site they have an A+ rating.
+The BBB shows a total of 1654 complaints in the last 3 years.
+For comparison, GEICO had 2470 complains in the same time period, and Allstate had 1507.
+These are the two closest competitors by policy count in the auto insurance industry.

 Common complaints about Progressive seem to feature customers feeling they have been lied to or presented false information regarding coverage or rates.
 To be fair to Progressive, a number of these complaints seem to stem from a lack of understanding of how auto insurance policies work, but there are too many of them to be discounted easily.